cbg-ethz/pangolin/doc/pangolin_code_documentation.md

 #### Downstream analysis
-For Influenza and RSV the vpipe output has to be processed to get a table with the ferequency data which will be uploaded to the genspectrum dashboard.
+For Influenza and RSV the vpipe output has to be processed to get a table with the amino acid ferequency data which will be uploaded to the genspectrum dashboard.
 The function that takes the vpipe output and transforms it to a .tsv file is refered to as *downstream analysis*.
 This Analysis differes between RSV and Influenza as the provided code stems from different sources.
 The scripts that perform the data transformation are uniformly stored in a folder on Euler calles *rsv_downstream_analysis* or *influenza_downstream_analysis* respectively.
-These scripts are linked via softlinks to the reespective */pangolin/pangolin_src/downstream_analysis folder to make them available to the automation.

 In *carillon.sh* first, it is checked if there is an ongoing vpipe run and if so, nothing happens.
-If the last vpipe run completed downstream analysis will be started.
+If the last vpipe run completed and the downstream analysis has not yet been done for this batch the downstream analysis will start.
 These checks are done via the status files created throughout the pipline.

 To start the downstream analysis the *remote_batman* script on euler is called with the respective name of the function (Influenza:vpipe_out_to_tsv , RSV: rsv_vpipe_out_to_tsv).